 The Value of Preparedness

-I want my boys to learn the value of being prepared because I know this habit sets them up for an effective and successful life.
-Vastly more important, though, is them knowing the concept of preparedness as it relates to their spiritual states.
-I want them to know that their heavenly Father also values being prepared and wants them to always stand ready.
+Being prepared is a habit that sets you up for an effective and successful life.
+Vastly more important, though, is knowing the concept of preparedness as it relates to your spiritual state.
+Your heavenly Father also values being prepared and wants you to always stand ready.